" This is the

 10 - Princess Quest

-Very nice development tools included for programmers.
+Very nice development tools will later be included for programmers.

 First Boot up.